ManticoreGamesInc/platform-documentation/src/tutorials/collaboration.md

     *Note: "User" will be your Windows username, and you can name the last folder, called "data" in this case, whatever you want.*

     !!! info "Why the extra folder?"
         Usually, all game files are directly in the folder with the project's name.
-However, due to the autosave feature in CORE, a game with many saved revisions may experience a ~5-10 second delay to start up preview mode, as a large number of files are copied into the `.git` folder from the autosave copies.
+However, due to the autosave feature in Core, a game with many saved revisions may experience a ~5-10 second delay to start up preview mode, as a large number of files are copied into the `.git` folder from the autosave copies.
 We can avoid this by nesting the folders differently!

 3. Move all the game files into the `data` folder we just created.